21- NEW Beauty, Luxury, and Power: The Arts of the Mughal Empire

 Course Description

 The Mughal dynasty (1526-1858), which at its peak ruled over almost the entirety of the South Asian peninsula, was renowned as having one of the most luxurious courts of the early modern era.
-It was known throughout Asia and Europe as being a centre of wealth, magnificence, and opulence, a reputation enhanced by the incredible creations of its imperial workshops.
+It was known throughout Asia and Europe as a centre of wealth, magnificence, and opulence, a reputation enhanced by the sophisticated creations of its imperial workshops.
 Masters of their respective crafts, court artists produced paintings, jewellery, bejewelled objects, carpets, textiles, and architectural marvels which were not only beautiful, but which served to create and promote a visual language of power and prestige indicative of the Mughal emperors’ divine right to rule.

 This course will explore and examine the arts of the Mughal empire, focusing primarily on courtly production of the sixteenth and seventeenth centuries.
 Covering great illustrated manuscripts and albums of paintings and portraits, intricately carved jade and emeralds, imperial palaces, the Taj Mahal, and the finest silks, muslins, and velvets, we will see how royal patrons and the artists in their employ worked together to create a legacy of beauty, luxury, and power.